This Week’s M.E. News – Week 34, 2019

 Chronically Hopeful

-Char was born and raised in South Africa, but has been settled in Europe for over 20 years.
-She's passionate about finding ways to live well, despite chronic illness.
+Char was born and raised in Africa, but has been settled in Europe for over 20 years.
+She's passionate about living well, despite chronic illness.
+Apart from blogging, she enjoys reading, cooking, gardening, gaming, various creative hobbies and learning new things.

 She used to be a teacher, but has been housebound with Myalgic Encephalomyelitis since 2015.
 Since then, she's focused on spending the little energy and strength she has each day on the people and activities she loves.
-Finding joy in the little things and celebrating the ordinary.
+Finding joy in the small things and celebrating the ordinary.

 2 Comments